hajicj/MUSCIMarker/doc/source/guidelines.rst

 (This is contrary to the original instructions we had in mind, but nevertheless, we have determined that a more detailed annotation is better than a less detailed one, no excuses.)

+**Beams and beamed groups.** A beam is just one line connecting the stems to give note type information.
+A group of four 16th notes with beams will consist of four ``notehead_full`` symbols, four ``stem`` symbols and two ``beam`` symbols.
+With a dotted note in a beamed group, the very short beam "hook" on the shorter note of the dotted pair is also a ``beam``.